hkn0zcn/TakeHomeTask-M.HakanOzcan/README.md

 It tests and checks the data entry to the search bar, whether the search button works and the search results page is related to the searched word.

 ### 3. test_advanceSearchBar
-It tests to Advance Search Options Screen visibility
+It tests to Advance Search Screen visibility

 ### 4. test_searchInBar
-It tests to Search In Options Screen visibility
+It tests to Search In Screen visibility

 ### 5. test_advanceSearhBarFields
 It tests data entry to fields of Advance Search Screen also tests and checks the warning message that appears at the end of the search.